 The Department of Treasury, Office of Foreign Assets Control (OFAC) broadly regulates and restricts transactions with embargoed and sanctioned countries including certain academic collaborations and exchange of research materials and equipment.

-The most comprehensive controls apply to: Cuba, Iran, North Korea, Syria, and Crimea Region of the Ukraine.
+The most comprehensive controls apply to: Cuba; Iran; North Korea; Syria; and the Crimea, Donetsk, and Luhansk regions of the Ukraine.

 The US government has also imposed new economic sanctions and export controls on Russia and Belarus.
 These sanctions are evolving.